segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 ### Set up Azure Data Lakes

-Before you can connect your [Azure Data Lake] to Segment, you must set up the following components in your Azure environment:
+To connect your Azure Data Lake to Segment, you must set up the following components in your Azure environment:

-- [Azure Storage Account](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal){:target="_blank”}: An Azure storage account contains all of your Azure Storage data objects, including blobs, file shares, queues, tables, and disks.
+- [Azure Storage Account](/docs/connections/storage/catalog/data-lakes/#step-1---create-an-alds-enabled-storage-account): An Azure storage account contains all of your Azure Storage data objects, including blobs, file shares, queues, tables, and disks.
-- [Service Principal](https://docs.microsoft.com/en-us/azure/purview/create-service-principal-azure){:target="_blank”}: Service principals are identities used to access specific resources.
+- [Azure KeyVault Instance](/docs/connections/storage/catalog/data-lakes/#step-2---set-up-key-vault): Azure KeyVault provides a secure store for your keys, secrets, and certificates.
-- [Databricks Instance](https://azure.microsoft.com/en-us/services/databricks/#overview){:target="_blank”}: Azure Databricks is a data analytics cluster that offers multiple environments (Databricks SQL, Databricks Data Science and Engineering, and Databricks Machine Learning) for you to develop data-intensive applications.
+- [Azure MySQL Database](/docs/connections/storage/catalog/data-lakes/#step-3---set-up-azure-mysql-database): The MySQL database is a relational database service based on the MySQL Community Edition, versions 5.6, 5.7, and 8.0.
-- [Databricks Cluster](https://docs.microsoft.com/en-us/azure/purview/register-scan-hive-metastore-source){:target="_blank”}: The Databricks cluster is a cluster of computation resources that you can use to run data science and analytics workloads.
+- [Databricks Instance](/docs/connections/storage/catalog/data-lakes/#step-4---set-up-databricks): Azure Databricks is a data analytics cluster that offers multiple environments (Databricks SQL, Databricks Data Science and Engineering, and Databricks Machine Learning) for you to develop data-intensive applications.
-- [Azure MySQL Database](https://docs.microsoft.com/en-us/azure/purview/register-scan-azure-mysql-database){:target="_blank”}: The MySQL database is a relational database service based on the MySQL Community Edition, versions 5.6, 5.7, and 8.0.
+- [Databricks Cluster](/docs/connections/storage/catalog/data-lakes/#step-6---configure-databricks-cluster): The Databricks cluster is a cluster of computation resources that you can use to run data science and analytics workloads.
-- [Azure KeyVault Instance](https://docs.microsoft.com/en-us/azure/key-vault/general/quick-create-portal){:target="_blank”}: Azure KeyVault provides a secure store for your keys, secrets, and certificates.
+- [Service Principal](/docs/connections/storage/catalog/data-lakes/#step-5---set-up-a-service-principal): Service principals are identities used to access specific resources.

-For more information about configuring Azure Data Lakes, see the [Data Lakes setup page](/docs/connections/storage/catalog/data-lakes/).
+For more information about configuring Azure Data Lakes, see the [Data Lakes setup page](/docs/connections/storage/catalog/data-lakes/#set-up-azure-data-lakes).

 ## Data Lakes schema